The Corporate Tax Planning Law Review: Malaysia

 Sales of shares or assets for cash

 In general, income tax is not chargeable on income from the sale of shares unless the seller is involved in the business of trading shares.
-Similarly, there are largely no income tax consequences for the sale of assets as they are not the stock in trade of a business unless the sale involves capital assets for which capital allowances have been granted and the disposal value exceeds the tax written-down value of the assets.45
+Similarly, there are largely no income tax consequences for the sale of assets as they are not the stock in trade of a business unless the sale involves capital assets for which capital allowances have been granted and the disposal value exceeds the tax written-down value of the assets.48

-Unlike countries such as the United Kingdom, Malaysia also has no capital gains tax, with the exception of RPGT, which is only applicable to gains from the sale or disposal of real property or shares in a real property company (RPC).
+Unlike countries such as the United Kingdom, Malaysia also has no capital gains tax, with the exception of RPGT, which is applicable only to gains from the sale or disposal of real property or shares in a real property company (RPC).
 An RPC is a controlled company in which real property or shares in another RPC make up at least 75 per cent of its total tangible assets.
-For companies, RPGT is imposed at a rate of 30 per cent for disposals within three years after the date of acquisition of the real property or RPC shares, 20 per cent for disposals in the fourth year, 15 per cent for disposals in the fifth year, and 10 per cent for disposals in the sixth year and thereafter.46
+For companies, RPGT is imposed at a rate of 30 per cent for disposals within three years of the date of acquisition of the real property or RPC shares, 20 per cent for disposals in the fourth year, 15 per cent for disposals in the fifth year, and 10 per cent for disposals in the sixth year and thereafter.49

 The sale of shares or assets will, however, attract stamp duty.
 Stamp duty on the share transfer instrument is payable at an ad valorem rate, calculated on the price or value of the shares on the date of transfer, whichever is greater.
-Three ringgit is payable for each 1,000 ringgit or fractional part of 1,000 ringgit.47 Similarly, ad valorem stamp duty is payable on the transfer instrument of any asset.48
+Three ringgit is payable for each 1,000 ringgit or fractional part of 1,000 ringgit.50 Similarly, ad valorem stamp duty is payable on the transfer instrument of any asset.51

 Tax-free or tax-deferred transactions

-In effect, taxes would now have to be withheld and paid for payments made to offshore service providers for any services provided in Malaysia.
+In effect, taxes now have to be withheld and paid for payments made to offshore service providers for any services provided in Malaysia.

 iv Indirect taxes